i3-Arch/i3config/ReadMe.txt

                   An Archlinux Pentesting Distribution

-	Join   #blackarch   on    irc.freenode.net  for any help reguarding blackarch distro
+	Join   #blackarch   on    irc.freenode.net  for any help regarding blackarch distro

    ____         ___
 ** ` //        -   -_,            ,,